kazurayam/VisualInspectionOfCssAndJs/README.md

     -   when the event stream ceased, the script send HTTP GET requests to the original site for the source files of CSS and JS

-    -   the script saves the resource files, process them and compile a report
+    -   the script saves the resource files

+4.  the script process the files and compile a report

 ![sequence](docs/puml/sequence.png)